decentraland/decentraland-ui-utils/README.md

 You can also call the following functions on it:

-- `hide`: Hides the window
+- `hide`: Hides the window.
-- `show`: Shows the window if previously closed
+- `show`: Shows the window if previously closed.

 Access all of the UI elements that make up the prompt UI by calling the `elements` property of the prompt object.